20-year-old man steals laptop, fires then hides gun in store’s snack aisle, Seattle police say

-Seattle police arrested a 20-year-old armed robbery suspect after the man allegedly stole a laptop, fired a gun to get away and raced through a store in the International District, stuffing his weapon behind chips as he fled.
+Seattle police arrested a 20-year-old armed-robbery suspect after the man allegedly stole a laptop, fired a gun to get away and raced through a store in the International District, stuffing his weapon behind chips as he fled.

 A community service officer witnessed the man steal a laptop and bag from a restaurant in the 600 block of South King Street before 6 p.m.
 Wednesday, police said.